Molten-Salt/Brian-s-Bluestamp-Engineering-Portfolio/index.md

 For my second milestone, I designed the solar panel mount in Onshape, a CAD program.

-By extruding and lofting 2D sketches, I created a hollowed-out frustum for the base, with a rectangular-prism cutout that holds a servo motor.
-The servo's rotating shaft connects to a base that supports the panel.
+By extruding and lofting 2D sketches, I created a hollowed-out frustum to serve as the base.
+In the base, a servo motor holds up, and rotates a cylinder base, which hold up rectangular beams to hold the solar panel.
 On one end of a beam sits a second motor that tilts the panel up and down; the other end is loosely connected with a bolt and nut.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/w8I2iujtMhk?si=RQaVOStHIRxvRER_" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>